Emergent-Spark/.github/profile/README.md

-# Vintorr
+# vintorr

-Welcome to Vintorr, where innovation meets excellence in software development.
+Welcome to vintorr, where innovation meets excellence in software development.

 ## About Us

-Vintorr is a forward-thinking software development organization dedicated to crafting high-quality solutions for modern challenges.
+vintorr is a forward-thinking software development organization dedicated to crafting high-quality solutions for modern challenges.
 With a focus on innovation, efficiency, and reliability, we aim to deliver cutting-edge software that exceeds expectations.

 ## Services